-This article presents an interpretation of the history surrounding the ability for X clients to interact with X servers running on other machines, recent arguments as to that ability being defunct and broken, problems with the feature itself, going into what it was and what happened along the way and where things seem to be heading.
+This article presents an interpretation of the history surrounding the ability for X clients to interact with X servers running on other machines; recent arguments as to that ability being defunct and broken; problems with the feature itself; going into what it was and what happened along the way and where things seem to be heading.

 What are the network features of X?

-If you play things strict, all of it are.
+If you play things strict, all of X are.
 It should be the very point of having a client / server protocol and not an API.
-Communication go across hard system barriers and data packets need to consider things like endianness, loss, addressing and so on while the state machine(s) need to account for delays, latencies and buffer back-pressure.
-Interplay between versions and revisions matter much more in protocol design than in API design, and the effects of tradeoffs between synchronous (processing being blocked waiting for a reply) and asynchronous forms of communication becomes highly visible.
+Communication go across hard system barriers and data packets need to consider things like endianness, packet loss, remote addressing and so on, while the state machine(s) need to account for parameters that are fairly invisible locally.
+Some examples of such parameters would be the big sporadic delays caused by packet corruption and retransmission, a constantly high base latency (100+ms) and buffer back-pressure (clients keep sending new frames and commands at a high rate, accumulating into local buffers, like stepping on a garden hose and see the bubble grow).

-The big advantage non-local X had over other remote desktop solutions, of which there were far too many, is exactly this part.
+The big advantage non-local X had over other remote desktop solutions, of which there are far too many, is exactly this part.
 As far as the pragmatic user could care, the idea of transparency (or should it be translucency?) was simply to be able to say “hey you, this program, and only this program on this remote machine, get over here!”.

 The principal quality was the relative seamlessness of the entire set of features on a per window basis, and that goes unmatched to this very day, but with every ‘integrated desktop environment’ advancement, the feature grows weaker and the likelihood of applications working tolerably like this decreases drastically.

 An unusably short answer would be: the convergence of many things happened.
 A slightly longer answer can be found here: X’s network transparency has wound up mostly being a failure.
 My condensed take is this: